mikechambers84/XTulator/README.md

 XTulator is an x86 PC emulator that is designed to run software that was written for Intel processors up to the 80186.
 It's able to run MS-DOS, FreeDOS, Windows 3.0, and many games of the era.
 It supports graphics up to the EGA/VGA standard, and emulates the Sound Blaster 2.0 as well as Adlib/OPL2 (using Nuked OPL).
 It also emulates peripherals like the standard Microsoft-compatible serial mouse and a serial modem, which can simulate phone line connections via TCP.
 An NE2000 Ethernet adapter is also emulated using pcap.

 This is actually a rewrite of an emulator I wrote many years ago.
-It was poorly implemented, even though it worked fairly well.
-It had many hacks and a poor architecture, but most old 80186 software could still run under it.
-I've just never quite been happy with it, so I am writing this new emulator to be more sanely coded, and more accurate.
-I'm aiming to create a much more modular architecture this time around and avoid the design flaws which turned the old code into a mess.

 ### Re-write goals

 - More sane architecture in general
-- Minimize (preferably eliminate) use of shared globals
+- Minimize use of shared globals
 - Implement a sort of generic "virtual ISA card" interface
 - Keep CPU and other modules as independent of each other as possible
 - Improve accuracy of chipset and components emulation